 Some of the same white blood cells that are trained in the intestine not to attack Lactobacillus bacteria circulate to the skin.
 When they encounter acne bacteria, they don’t unleash inflammation against the bacteria there, either.
 Because acne bacteria are capable of releasing chemotactins that “distract” the immune system so that it actually inflames healthy skin cells rather than attacking the bacteria, one important cause of acne inflammation is removed.

-And while bacteria may not offer any benefit for the process caused by the peculiar brain chemistry of alexithymia, they may reduce overall inflammation enough that acne does not break out.
+While bacteria may not offer any benefit for the process caused by the peculiar brain chemistry of alexithymia, they may reduce overall inflammation so that acne does not break out.

 Taking probiotics is a lot easier to understand than doing psychotherapy.
 It produces much more immediate results.
 At least as far as acne is concerned, probiotics may do what doctors focused on the psychiatric condition usually cannot.
 People who have any mental health issue should seek mental health treatment, but the secondary effects often can be managed naturally.